I-surfaces from surfaces with one exceptional unimodal point: Application to the moduli space of stable surfaces

 Let us denote by

-the (closure of the) eight divisors in the closure of the classical component constructed in \cite{GPSZ22}.
+the (closure of the) eight distinct divisors in the closure of the classical component constructed in \cite{GPSZ22}.
+Recall that in their construction, an explicit equation was chosen for a branch divisor that contains one of the unimodal singularities, from which the stable replacement is constructed explicitly.
+In particular, they do not exclude the existence of other families, where the unimodal point on the branch divisor arises in a different way, compare \cite[Rem.
+4.5]{GPSZ22}.

-\begin{thm} Let $\pi \colon \kx \to B$ be a flat family of surfaces such that for a point $0\in B$ the family over $B\setminus \{0\}$ is an admissible family of I-surfaces and $\kx_0:= W$ is a surface with a unique singular point, which is an exceptional unimodal double point.
-Then \begin{enumerate} \item The stable replacement $W^\text{st}$ of $W$ lies in one of the divisors in \eqref{eq: eight divisors}. \item If the singular point is of type $E_n$, then $W^\text{st}$ is birationally the union of a minimally elliptic surface as described in Section \ref{sect: En} and a K3 surface. \item If the singular point is of type $Z_n$ or $W_n$, then $W^\text{st}$ is birationally the union of two K3 surfaces as described in \cite{GPSZ22}. \end{enumerate} \end{thm} \begin{proof} We have proved in Theorem \ref{thm: type E} and Theorem \ref{thm: Z and W} that $W$ is as described in \cite{GPSZ22}, so its stable replacement lies in one of the divisors constructed in loc.\ cit.\ .
-For $(i)$ and $(ii)$ we note that again by \cite{GPSZ22} the stable replacement is the union of a weighted blow up of $W$ and a singular K3 surface, so the only missing information is the geometry of the minimal resolution of $W$ in the $E_n$ case, which is provided by Theorem \ref{thm: type E}. \end{proof}
+\begin{thm} Let $\pi \colon \kx \to B$ be a flat family of surfaces such that for a point $0\in B$ the family over $B\setminus \{0\}$ is an admissible\footnote{For the moduli of stable surfaces, families have to satisfy an additional assumption beyond flatness, often called $\IQ$-Gorenstein, compare \cite{KollarModuli}.
+In our case, flatness is enough, because the central fibre is Gorenstein and thus the family is Gorenstein close to the central fibre.} family of I-surfaces and $\kx_0:= W$ is a surface with a unique singular point, which is an exceptional unimodal double point.
+Then \begin{enumerate} \item The stable replacement $W^\text{st}$ of $W$ lies in one of the divisors in \eqref{eq: eight divisors}. \item If the singular point is of type $E_n$, then $W^\text{st}$ is birationally the union of a minimally elliptic surface as described in Section \ref{sect: En} and a K3 surface. \item If the singular point is of type $Z_n$ or $W_n$, then $W^\text{st}$ is birationally the union of two K3 surfaces as described in \cite{GPSZ22}. \end{enumerate} \end{thm} \begin{proof} We have proved in Theorem \ref{thm: type E} and Theorem \ref{thm: Z and W} that there is one irreducible family of such $W$, which therefore has to coincide with the one constructed in \cite{GPSZ22}.
+Therefore the stable replacement of $W$ lies in one of the divisors constructed in loc.\ cit.\ .
+For $(ii)$ and $(iii)$ we note that again by \cite{GPSZ22} the stable replacement is the union of a weighted blow up of $W$ and a singular K3 surface, so the only missing information is the geometry of the minimal resolution of $W$ in the $E_n$ case, which is provided by Theorem \ref{thm: type E}. \end{proof} It would be interesting to understand how these divisors intersect and how they interact with the divisors coming from T-singularities described in \cite{CFPRR}, but we do not address this question here.

 \begin{rem} A similar analysis could in principle be done for Gorenstein surfaces with $K_X^2 = 1$ and $p_g = 1$ thus complementing the results in \cite{FPR17} and \cite{do-rollenske22}.
-However, as happen with the simple elliptic singularities considered in \cite{do-rollenske22}, one should expect more cases depending on whether the canonical curve passes through the singularity or not. \end{rem}
+However, as happened with the simple elliptic singularities considered in \cite{do-rollenske22}, one should expect more cases depending on whether the canonical curve passes through the singularity or not. \end{rem}